Parthenope (film)

 Parthenope is a 2024 coming-of-age drama film written, produced, and directed by Paolo Sorrentino.
 An international co-production between Italy and France, the film stars Celeste Dalla Porta, Stefania Sandrelli, Gary Oldman, Silvio Orlando, Luisa Ranieri, Peppe Lanzetta, and Isabella Ferrari.
+It tells the story of a woman looking for love in Naples, Italy, and falling for various characters she meets along the way.

 Parthenope was selected to compete for the Palme d'Or at the 77th Cannes Film Festival, where it premiered on 21 May 2024.
 It was theatrically released in Italy by PiperFilm on 24 October 2024.
-It has received mixed reviews.
+The film received mixed reviews.